luziferx360/Triggernometry/README.md

 - Second Partner Callout timing is around when you need to stackup behind the ice (30s after getting Final Judgement Debuff)

 ### There's two sceneario in this section (3rd Passing)

+#### You have Nisi Debuff
-- If you have Nisi Debuff on your self (Eg. Delta, You need to send Delta to Partnet who have Final Judgement Delta)
+- If you have Nisi Debuff on your self
+- (Eg. Delta, You need to send Delta to Partnet who have Final Judgement Delta)
 - ACT Should call "Send Beta to (Your Partnet Name)"

+#### You don't have Nisi Debuff
-- If you don't Nisi Debuff on your self (Eg. Your Final Judgement Debuff is Delta , You need to get Delta from someone)
+- If you don't Nisi Debuff on your self
+- (Eg. Your Final Judgement Debuff is Delta , You need to get Delta from someone)
 - ACT Should call "Get Delta from (Your Partner Name)"